 Store as you would any other vodka until you're ready to mix a drink.

-Tip: You may have to shake the bottle again before pouring a drink because the food coloring may settle.
+- You may have to shake the bottle again before pouring a drink because the food coloring will likely settle.

 If you are trying to bring a non-black drink into the darkness, do some experiments first to see if it will give you the look you're going for.
-Depending on the mixers in the drink and their proportions, this black vodka should at least turn it a darker hue, though it is not guaranteed to turn the entire drink black.
+Depending on the mixers in the drink and their proportions, this black vodka should, in the least, turn it a darker hue.
+It is not guaranteed to turn the entire drink black.

-What can you do with your black vodka?
-As mentioned, you can play around with it in nearly any vodka cocktail.
-Since we're only altering the appearance and not the taste, you shouldn't notice much of a difference.
+You can play around with black vodka in nearly any vodka cocktail.
+Since you're only altering the appearance and not the taste, you shouldn't notice much of a difference.

 The cocktail recipes that call for black vodka are often as much a novelty as the liquor itself.
 Try the black and gold, a martini-style drink with Goldschlager, or the black widow, a simple twist on the vodka-cranberry.
 For a party shot, you might want to try the black rose.
 If you don't like the sweet, pink liqueur known as Tequila Rose, try Irish cream instead.

 Minocha A, Herold DA, Barth JT, Gideon DA, Spyker DA.
 Activated charcoal in oral ethanol absorption: lack of effect in humans.
 J Toxicol Clin Toxicol.
 1986;24(3):225-34.